Show Filters

 Drive the Change

-Implementing a new technology will challenge the project team and organization to accept and embrace change.
-Changing large, integrated systems, such as a finance system, significantly impacts the corporate and operations workforce.
+Implementing a new technology will challenge the project team and organization to accept and embrace organizational change through effective change management.
+Changing enterprise systems, such as a finance system, significantly impacts the corporate and operations workforce, requiring workforce transformation.
 Tactics to stoke excitement and limit the fear of the unknown include:

 • Leveraging the User Experience (UX) Approach: End-user adoption is critical to a successful implementation.
 The UX approach provides the project team with the end-users’ perspective to inform how to design the technology and communicate the change effectively.